isce-framework/dolphin/README.md

 It is also available via [`PyPI`](https://pypi.org/project/dolphin/) and may be `pip`-installed on some platforms, such as Google's Colab.
 However, certain dependencies (e.g. GDAL) are more easily set up through `conda`.

-`dolphin` has the ability to unwrap interferograms using several options:
+`dolphin` has the ability to unwrap interferograms using several options, which can be toggled using the `unwrap_method` configuration option:

 1. [`snaphu-py`](https://github.com/isce-framework/snaphu-py), a lightweight Python bindings to [SNAPHU](https://web.stanford.edu/group/radar/softwareandlinks/sw/snaphu/).
 Available on both pip and conda.
 2. [`isce3`](https://github.com/isce-framework/isce3)'s python bindings to SNAPHU, PHASS, or ICU